I Fooled Wall Street and the Mafia as an Undercover FBI Agent

 Billede udlånt af Marc Ruskin

-Alex Perez was a fugitive from Florida who rocked a ponytail and a fuck load of jewelry.
+Alex Perez was a fugitive from Florida who rocked a ponytail and a fuck-load of jewelry.
 Standard attire included two or three chains around his neck at least, along with several gold bracelets on each wrist.
-He styled himself a Southern hustler and drove the kind of high-end cars—a Mercedes 500SEL, a loaded Chrysler Imperial—you might expect.
+He styled himself a southern hustler, and drove the kind of high-end cars—a Mercedes 500SEL, a loaded Chrysler Imperial—you might expect.

 Except all the jewelry had been seized from drug dealers.
 And despite its Florida plates, the car had never been south of Brooklyn.
 These were just props that helped the man assume a role.
-Perez would pull up and hop out with swagger, and before he'd even open his mouth, he was 90 percent home.
+Alex would pull up and hop out with swagger, and before he'd even open his mouth, he was 90 percent home.
 Everybody thought he was exactly who he claimed to be—some hood from the Sunshine State.

 Of course, Alex Perez was actually an undercover FBI agent.

 It took Marc Ruskin about six months to develop a completely fictitious identity that would not only be believable, but extremely tough to unravel.
 You had to be thorough, especially if a Mafia capo got curious—bullets don't discriminate.
 Walking in the shadows of a murky netherworld, where the only rule was don't snitch, Ruskin's life depended on his ability to stay in character.

 In his new book The Pretender: My Life Undercover for the FBI, out Tuesday, Ruskin details what went into setting up the aliases that helped him with dozens of overlapping investigations over two decades.
 From Wall Street to La Cosa Nostra to gun runners and scammers and heroin rings, Ruskin spent his time building up relationships with all sorts of criminals.
 We caught up with him by phone to find out how he developed aliases like Alex Perez—and how he stayed in character, living the lie.